ScenarioHunting/website/index.md

 Scenario Hunting leads to ensure the causal consistency across design elements before starting to code, then it uses a tool to automatically forge the abstract artefacts into concrete test code, to get instant feedback from the design decisions, and streamline communication, and training.
-Don't code.
-Model, then solve the puzzle!